Changi Chapel And Museum: Explore The Past Through Artefacts & Stories

 Section 1: Changi Fortress

-The very first section that you will encounter when you enter into the museum is Changi Fortress where you can learn more about the history of Changi.
+In this first section, you can learn more about the history of Changi.

 For the most part of the 19th century, Changi was covered by mangrove swamps and rainforests.
 This started to change in the 1920s when the British began to construct defences, including batteries and barracks, to protect Singapore from attack.